-After moving to Adobe Commerce, SHOEBACCA attracted more customers who stayed longer — and spent more on sneakers.
+After moving to Adobe Commerce, SHOEBACCA attracted more customers who stayed longer — and spent more on trainers.

-Drive growth through innovative technologies, competitive shipping processes, and professional customer service
+Drive growth through innovative technologies, competitive delivering processes and professional customer service

-Optimize merchandising while handling a massive product catalog
+Optimise merchandising while handling a massive product catalogue

 Integrate with multiple online marketplaces